 My recent encounter with our criminal justice system was extremely unsettling; the potential outcomes consumed my thoughts ahead of my final court appearance in December 2016.
 Facing the law and knowing that I would not have acted differently raises many questions about what 'justice' is and how 'democracy' actually functions.

-The charge against me was ‘Contempt of Court’, which could have resulted in a prison sentence (I had a packed bag with me), and which resulted from my refusal to pay or engage in the process of paying legal fees of £55,000+ for an ‘eviction’ that did not physically happen.
+The charge against me was 'Contempt of Court', which could have resulted in a prison sentence (I had a packed bag with me), and which resulted from my refusal to pay or engage in the process of paying legal fees of more than £55,000 for an 'eviction' that did not physically happen.